By Dianne Bunis

 1 tbsp. parsley, dried

 In a saucepan, heat 2 tablespoons of olive oil over medium heat.
 Sauté the asparagus and mushrooms until the asparagus is bright green and slightly tender, about three to four minutes; do not overcook.
+Remove pan from heat.

 In a large sauté pan, heat 2 tablespoons of olive oil over medium-high heat.
 Sauté the garlic and shallots, about two minutes.
 Add the Arborio rice and cook, stirring constantly, for about two to three minutes.
 Lower heat to medium, add the wine and simmer until the liquid is absorbed, two minutes.
 With the lid off, add the broth 1/4 cup at a time, stirring occasionally and waiting until it is absorbed before adding more.
 Once the broth is completely absorbed in the risotto, add the asparagus and mushrooms with juice and gently stir in the grated cheese.
 Season with pepper, garnish with parsley and serve.
 Buon appetito!